-[a] when setting fees, social workers should ensure that the fees are fair, reasonable and commensurate with the services performed.
-Consideration should be given to clients ability to pay.

-[b] Social workers should avoid accepting goods or services from clients as payment for professional services.
+- [a] When setting fees, social workers should ensure that the fees are fair, reasonable and commensurate with the services performed.
+Consideration should be given to clients ability to pay. - [b] Social Workers should avoid accepting goods or services from clients as payment for professional services.
 Bartering arrangements, particularly involving services, create the potential for conflicts of interest, exploitation, and inappropriate boundaries in social workers relationships with clients.
-Social workers should explore and may participate in bartering only in very limited circumstances when it can be demonstrated that such arrangements are an accepted practice among professionals in the local community, considered to be essential for the provision of services, negotiated without coercion, and entered into at the clients initiative and with the clients informed consent.
+Social Workers should explore and may participate in bartering only in very limited circumstances when it can be demonstrated that such arrangements are an accepted practice among professionals in the local community, considered to be essential for the provision of services, negotiated without coercion, and entered into at the clients' initiative and with the clients informed consent.
 Social workers who accept goods or services from clients as payment for professional services assume the full burden of demonstrating that this arrangement will not be detrimental to the client or professional relationship.

-[c] Social workers should not solicit a private fee or other remuneration for providing service to clients who are entitled to such available services through the social workers employer or agency.
+[c] Social workers should not solicit a private fee or other remuneration for providing service to clients who are entitled to such available services through the social workers' employer or agency.

-1.14 Clients who lack decision-making capacity
+1.14 Clients Who Lack Decision-Making Capacity

-when social worker act on behalf of client who lack the capacity to make informed decisions, social workers should take reasonable steps to safeguard the interests and rights of those clients social workers should make reasonable effort to ensure continuity of services in the event that services are interrupted by factors such as unavailability, relocation, illness, disability or death,
+When social workers act on behalf of client who lack the capacity to make informed decisions, social workers should take reasonable steps to safeguard the interests and rights of those clients

-1.15 interruption of services
+1.15 Interruption Of Services